jeffreydyao/abiramen.github.io/_posts/2021-01-15-security-guide.md

 desc: don't get hacked!
 ---

 **This is currently a draft version which I released for CompClub.
-Check back in a week for the complete version.**
+Check back in a month for the complete version.**

 _so remember, don't give out your name and personal information to strangers online !!_